davpin/cf-SpringBootTrader/README.md

 * Quote service
 * Portfolio service

-##5.
-Registry service
-This service provides a registry for our microservices to register with and dynamically find out where they live to make requests to them.

-This is currently implemented using the [Spring Cloud Netflix - Eureka](http://cloud.spring.io/spring-cloud-netflix/).

 # Workshops:

 The following guides describe how to setup the environment and deploy the microservices to **Cloud Foundry**.